 Newsletters are not required to be published by PTPC.
-Two newsletters were produced in Winter and Spring of 2020.
+A newsletter was produced in summer of 2022.
 They were distributed electronically to all school districts (through the superintendent) and to other education stakeholders in Alaska.
 These newsletters were also distributed as part of the Department of Education and Early Development's weekly Information Exchange Newsletter.
 They are also posted to the PTPC homepage (http://education.alaska.gov/ptpc/).
 Paper copies of the newsletter are available upon request.